daibeal/cpa-entregable/Source Code/sh-creator/README.md

 As before, run

 ```
-./project
+./sh-creator
 ```

 to run the program.

-Enter the name fo the executable: `exectuable_name`
+Enter the name fo the executable: `executable_name`

 Do you want to launch to KAHAN?
 (Y/N): `Y OR y -> Launch to Kahan, else -> Exit`